-35. Feedback from parents, carers, pupils and professionals is clear - all staff working with people with autism spectrum conditions should have access to at least basic information and training and this is a key priority for this strategy.

-- 36. Worcestershire County Council is already working with the Autism Education Trust (AET), a national body funded by the Department for Education, to promote and support effective practice for people with autism spectrum conditions. - 37.
-Worcestershire is the first local area in the country to become an associate member of a Regional Hub.
+- 4.2.1 We aim to provide training to health, social care and partner organisation staff, including housing and criminal justice, over the next 3 years.
+This is to ensure that professionals who come into contact with children, young people and adults with autism spectrum conditions have the right skills and expertise to support them. - 4.2.2 Those who are most likely to have contact with children, young people and adults with autism spectrum conditions will be prioritised, but as a minimum, training to raise awareness of autism spectrum conditions will be implemented across all levels of staff. - 4.2.3 Feedback from parents, carers, pupils and professionals is clear all staff working with people with autism spectrum conditions should have access to at least basic information and training and this is a key priority for this strategy. - 4.2.4 Worcestershire County Council is already working with the Autism Education Trust (AET), a national body funded by the Department for Education, to promote and support effective practice for people with autism spectrum conditions. - 4.2.5 Worcestershire is the first local area in the country to become an associate member of a Regional Hub.
 Schools are currently subscribing to Level 1 and Level 2 of the training on offer via AET which is delivered to whole school staff.
 There are plans to develop a Level 3 offer, a programme for all schools to use the National Autism Standards and Competencies and programmes for Early Years and Post 16 providers.
-This training can be offered to other providers and organisations to ensure they understand and can meet the needs of people with autism spectrum conditions in a respectful and appropriate way. - 38.
-Fulfilling and Rewarding Lives (December 2010) says that increasing awareness and understanding of autism is fundamental towards improving services for adults with autism spectrum conditions.
+This training can be offered to other providers and organisations to ensure they understand and can meet the needs of people with autism spectrum conditions in a respectful and appropriate way. - 4.2.6 Fulfilling and Rewarding Lives (December 2010) says that increasing awareness and understanding of autism is fundamental towards improving services for adults with autism spectrum conditions.